christopher5106/christopher5106.github.io/_posts/2018-10-20-course-three-natural-language-and-deep-learning.markdown

 For example, if ('T', 'H') is the most frequent pair of symbols, we replace all instances of the pair by the new symbol 'TH'.
 Later on, if ('TH', 'E') is most frequent pair, we create a new symbol 'THE'.
 The process stops when the desired target size for the dictionary has been achieved.
 At the end, the symbols composing the dictionary are essentially characters, bigrams, trigrams, as well as most common words or word parts.

 The advantage of BPE is to be capable of **open-vocabulary** through a fixed-size vocabulary though, while still working at a coarser level than characters.
 In particular, names, compounds, loanwords which do not belong to a language word vocabulary can still be represented by BPE.
+A second advantage is that the BPE preprocessing works for all languages.

 In translation, better results are achieved by joint BPE, encoding both the target and source languages with the same dictionary of encoding.
 For languages using a different alphabets, characters are transliterated from one alphabet to the other.
 This helps in particular to copy Named Entities which do not belong to a dictionary.